yaozile123/Full-Stack-Student-Grade-Management-System-via-Java-Swing/README.md

 To search for a student, type the student's name in the text field and click the search button once you are done.
 <img src='images/search.png'>

+## Database
+We use mysql database to store our data.
+We used two tables here one is called user_info.
+We use it to store for the user's username/password for log in.
+The other one is student_info which used for store student's data that user imported.